 Pam Didner: Oh yeah, I understand that.
 But I think it’s kind of important for marketers to have both, uh, experience both on agency and the client-side.

-And, uh, was the PR manager there.
-And from there I’ve, I’ve been with a number of startups and with publicly held companies and things of that sort.
-And along the way, uh, just continue to expand my repertoire of skills until now, I’m on my third stint as the Head of Marketing here at infinity QS.
-And, uh, I handle the full range of marketing, um, you know, soup to nuts–everything from market research and branding to demand generation and sales enablement, which you helped us out in the past.
+I was the PR manager there.
+And from there I’ve been with a number of startups and with publicly held companies and things of that sort.
+Along the way, I just continue to expand my repertoire of skills until now, I’m on my third stint as the Head of Marketing here at infinity QS.
+And, I handle the full range of marketing, um, you know, soup to nuts–everything from market research and branding to demand generation and sales enablement, which you helped us out in the past.

 Pam Didner: That was my pleasure.
 And it was such an honor working with you and your sales team.
 You guys are fantastic.
 So you join Infinity QS in 2015.
 And what state of the marketing was to the company at that time.